survivejs/webpack-book/manuscript/output/01_targets.md

 ## Bundling Libraries with Webpack

-To understand webpack’s library targets better, you could set up a small library to bundle.
+To understand webpack's library targets better, you could set up a small library to bundle.
 The idea is to end up with a non-minified, a minified version, and a version compatible with *package.json* `module` field.
 The first two can be used for standalone consumption.
 You can also point to the non-minified version through *package.json* `main`.

 T> The *Authoring Packages* chapter discusses the fields and more in detail.